Shinzo: Manga

-A two-volume manga adaptation by Yoshihiro Iwamoto was serialized from the February to September 2000 issues of Kodansha's Comic BomBom magazine.
-The plot is completely different from the anime version, which is more tragic, and has a happy ending where Mushra and Yakumo get married and raise a daughter.
+A two-volume manga version by Yoshihiro Iwamoto predating the show was serialized monthly from January to August 2000 in Kodansha's Comic BomBom.
+The plot is completely different from the anime version; it is more tragic, and has a happy ending where Mushra and Yakumo get married and raise a daughter.
 The complete DVD of the anime comes with a "Comic Book Version Mushrambo 3D Sound Special Drama" (audio drama), which includes a digest of the main story and later developments.
 The voice of Yakumo's father Daigo was provided by Ayumi Miyazaki, who sang the anime's theme song, and the voice of Ganchan in the later part was provided by Yoshihiro Iwamoto, who drew the manga.